 The Case for Pet Exclusion in Assisted Living Facilities

 There are many reasons why some people would prefer that pets are excluded in assisted living facilities.
 Some people simply do not love animals regardless of how nice the animals might be and can actually be terrified of them.
 Others might have allergies and this means that no matter how much they like animals, they stay away from pets because the pets might aggravate their critical illnesses.
 In the case of elderly people who are very ill and require lots of sleep, a barking dog might not be very helpful.
 Dogs bark anytime and it is difficult to control them meaning that they might be an obstacle to a sick senior who needs their sleep.
 If you have a loved one who needs lots of sleep because of their condition, it would be best to look for a facility for assisted living that excludes pets.

 Sicknesses Might Not Go Well With Pets

 There are also cases where a resident of an assisted living facility moves in with their pet and is able to take care of the pet at that moment when they move in.
 Depending on their condition, they might not be able to take care of the pet should their condition worsen.
-What this means is that some sicknesses might not go down well with the presence of pets in assisted living facilities.
-This is also another reason to look for a facility for assisted living in Irvine that excludes pets.
-Generally, there are many assisted living facilities that allow pets and there are others that do not.
+What this means is that some sicknesses might not go down well with the presence of animals in assisted living facilities.
+This is also another reason to look for a facility that excludes pets.
+Generally, there are many senior living facilities that allow pets and there are others that do not.
 Because options are available, it is not too difficult to find what is suitable for your loved one.
 It is essential to be aware that with pet inclusion, extra charges will apply.